Onboarding | Project Phases | Best Practices | Glossary of Key Terms

 File Migration Methodologies

 Transend’s file migration methodologies are designed to ensure an efficient cutover, with an optimized user experience.
-As a result, we offer two file migration methodology options for User Drives, and a Single-pass methodology for Shared/Company Drives.
+As a result, we offer two default file migration methodologies: A Staged Migration and a Post-Cutover Single-pass Migration.

 • User Drives: OneDrive, Google User (My) Drives, Dropbox user accounts